- Firmware update disrupted recording/archiving

 Problem Description

 After the eufy HomeBase 3 received a firmware update your camera recordings are broken.
-Local storage archiving is limited to only the current day and you cannot back up or access older recordings on the HomeBase internal storage or USB drive. eufy tech support has confirmed on Reddit that the firmware update to version 3.6.x almost completely broke the archiving function on HomeBase 3.
+Local storage archiving is limited to only the current day and you cannot back up or access older recordings on the HomeBase internal storage or USB drive. eufy tech support has confirmed on Reddit that the firmware update to version 3.2.7.8 broke the archiving function on HomeBase 3.
 This is a major security issue because without cloud subscription the HomeBase local storage is the only way to retain camera footage.
 All cameras connected to the HomeBase 3 are affected including eufyCam 3, eufyCam 3C, and eufyCam S3 Pro.

 Symptoms